blogtheristo/CV/README.md

 ## blogtheristo

-⭐  Hi there, Risto Anton is available for new projects on-site.
+⭐  Hi there, Risto Anton is available for new projects on-site, and remotely.

 [You may find my latest CVs here](https://github.com/blogtheristo/CV) With kind wishes,